creohn/sonntagswelt/README.md

 ### Pushing the map

-When your changes are ready, you need to "commit" and "push" the changes back to GitHub.
+When your changes are ready, you need to commit & push the changes back to GitHub.
 Make sure, you include the .json-map & the .png-tiles.
 Just wait a few minutes, and your map will be propagated automatically to the GitHub pages web-server.